zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/zenml-cloud.md

 </div>

 {% hint style="info" %}
-Should you be interested in assessing ZenML Cloud, you can simply create a [free account](https://cloud.zenml.io).
+If you're interested in assessing ZenML Cloud, you can simply create a [free account](https://cloud.zenml.io).
 Learn more about ZenML Cloud on the [ZenML Website](https://zenml.io/cloud).
 {% endhint %}

 ## Key features